 To make the avocado cilantro sauce:

-- Add all of your ingredients to a food processor and blend until smooth.
-Then cover your sauce and keep it stored in the fridge until you're ready to serve.
+- Add all your ingredients to a food processor and blend until smooth.
+Then cover your sauce and keep it stored in the refrigerator until you're ready to serve.

 To make your shrimp & poblano filling:

 - Cut each shrimp into thirds or fourths then set them aside.

 - Next heat a large skillet over medium-high heat and add a splash of oil to the pan.

 - Once it's hot, add your chopped poblano peppers and onion and sauté them until just tender (about 2 minutes).
 Then add your shrimp, garlic, chili powder, salt and cayenne (if using) and sauté again until the shrimp are cooked through (about 2-3 more minutes).Stir in your cilantro and transfer the shrimp mixture to a bowl once done.